bensutherland/Simple_reads_to_counts/README.md

-**note: SNP-finding component still in progress**
-**note: some revisions coming for mapping for transcript quantification**
-SE-reads_assemble-to-counts
+Simple reads to counts
-Version 0.1
+Version 0.2
-2015-05-05
+2017-03-07

 ### Disclaimer
 This pipeline is made available **with no waranty of usefulness of any kind**.
-Purpose: reference assembly and alignment of single-end data It is primarily built around valuable tools developed by other groups (see 'Requires' below)
-and components of the IBIS-Trinity-Pipeline: https://github.com/enormandeau/trinity_pipeline_ibis
-and the very useful Simple Fools Guide from the Palumbi lab: http://sfg.stanford.edu/guide.html

-# SE-reads_assemble-to-counts
-Quality trim single-end data and remove adapters, generate reference transcriptome, map reads to reference transcriptome
+Purpose: Multi-mapping alignment of single-end reads to a reference transcriptome and quantification
+It was built within the Bernatchez Lab at IBIS, but is mainly for the authors use and not rigorously tested for others

 ## Overview:
   a) Remove adapters and trim for quality
   b) Multi-map reads against reference transcriptome